Don’t we all want to save money, whether we’re traveling or at home?

 Our bank used to charge us insane commissions for each and every withdrawal outside of the EU.
 And then we got horrible exchange fees when changing currencies.

-Luckily, we did some research about that and we switched to a different bank for traveling.
+Luckily, we did some research about that and we switched to a different, digital nomad bank for traveling.

 Get yourself a travel card to avoid monthly fees, commissions, and start getting real exchange rates straight away.

 7. Be flexible when it comes to flying